TellinaTool/tellina_user_experiment/README.md

 [![Build Status](https://travis-ci.org/anhnamtran/tellina_user_experiment.svg?branch=master)](https://travis-ci.org/anhnamtran/tellina_user_experiment)
 # Tellina User Experiment
 Tellina is a natural language -> command translation tool.
-Tellina accepts a natural language description of file system operations, and displays a ranked list of bash one-liner suggestions made by the model.
+Tellina accepts a natural language description of file system operations and displays a ranked list of bash one-liner suggestions made by the model.
 The user can scroll down the web page to explore more suggestions.

-This repository contain the infrastructure for formally conducting user experiments for Tellina.
+This repository contains the infrastructure for formally conducting user experiments for Tellina.

 - [**server_side**](https://github.com/TellinaTool/tellina_user_experiment/tree/master/client_side): the code used for the server side of the experiment, this includes both the post handler and the post-processor.